-The Department remains a top-ranked genetics program, ranking first among other U.S. genetic departments in total awarded NIH funding and number of grants for over a decade.
+The Department remains the top-ranked genetics program, ranking first among other U.S. genetic departments in total awarded funding and number of grants from the National Institutes of Health for more than fourteen consecutive years.

-In addition, new and continuing consortia with the National Institutes of Health and industry are leading to new gene discoveries and advancements in the implementation of genetics and genomics.
-These consortia include the All of Us program, GREGoR: Genomic Research to Elucidate the Genetics of Rare disease, the Knockout Mouse Phenotyping Program, the Center for Precision Medicine Models, Clinical Genome Resource, Clinical Sequencing Evidence-Generating Research, and the Rare Diseases Clinical Research Networks.
+In addition, new and continuing consortia with the NIH and industry are leading to new gene discoveries and advancements in the implementation of genetics and genomics in medicine.
+These consortia include the Genomic Research to Elucidate the Genetics of Rare diseases (GREGoR), the Knockout Mouse Phenotyping Program (KOMP), the Center for Precision Medicine Models (CPMM), Clinical Genome Resource (CLINGEN), the Somatic Mutations across Human Tissues (SMaHT), and multiple consortia in the Rare Diseases Clinical Research Network (RDCRN).

 The future holds much promise due to the talent and dedication of our renowned faculty, trainees and staff.
 I consider myself privileged to be a part of this exciting and vital effort.